spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.md

 ---
-title: How to configure Dynamic Data API endpoints.
+title: How to configure Data Exchange API endpoints.
-description: This guide shows how to configure the Dynamic Data API endpoints.
+description: This guide shows how to configure the Data Exchange API endpoints.
 last_updated: June 23, 2023
 template: howto-guide-template
 redirect_from:
-  - /docs/scos/dev/glue-api-guides/202304.0/dynamic-data-api/how-to-guides/how-to-configure-dynamic-data-api.html
+  - /docs/scos/dev/glue-api-guides/202304.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.html
 ---

-This guide shows how to configure the Dynamic Data API endpoints.
+This guide shows how to configure the Data Exchange API endpoints.

 In order to incorporate a new endpoint for interacting with entities in the database, it is necessary to add a corresponding row to the `spy_dynamic_entity_configuration` table.